-In our previous articles, we were sharing insights regarding how we used faked users to attract new users and healthcare trends 2022.
+In our previous articles, we were sharing insights regarding how we used fake users to attract new users and healthcare trends in 2022.
 The previous year, saw a massive increase in the number of people using food delivery services like Just Eat, Uber Eats, Deliveroo and Grubhub.

 With COVID-19 forcing many restaurants to close temporarily, many customers turned to get their favorite fast food delivered directly to their homes.